theseriff/jobify/README.md

 ---

-**Jobber** is a powerful and flexible framework for scheduling and managing background tasks in Python.
-It offers a versatile architecture for defining, executing, and storing jobs, supporting a variety of execution engines, middleware, and serialization formats.
+**Jobber** is a good program for doing things behind the scenes in Python.
+You can use it to make a lot of things happen at the same time.
+It has a good architecture for making, doing, and keeping jobs.
+It can work with different engines, middlewares, and ways to save things.

-Jobber is a robust solution that was built from the ground up to handle asynchronous tasks.
-It offers a clean and modern API that is inspired by leading frameworks.
+Jobber is strong and made to do things that don't happen together.
+It has an easy and new API like other good programs.

 ## Features

-- **Cron**: Jobber supports cron expressions with an optional seventh field for seconds (`* * * * * * *`) to schedule jobs with high precision and for high-frequency tasks.
+- **Schedule**: Jobber can run jobs on a schedule.
+You can use an extra field for seconds to run jobs very often.
-- **Context Dependency Injection**: Simplify your job by automatically injecting dependencies from a shared context.
+- **Dependencies**: Job can use things from other places.
-- **Lifespan Events**: Effectively manage resources with startup and shutdown events.
-These are useful for initializing and cleaning up resources, such as database connections, or sending a notification when the application starts or stops.
+- **When it starts and stops**: Job can do things when it starts and when it stops.
+This is good for things like connecting to a database.
-- **Middleware Support**: Jobber offers a flexible middleware processing pipeline that allows you to add custom logic before or after a job is executed.
-This can be useful for things like logging, authentication, or performance monitoring.
-The API is similar to that of frameworks like Starlette and aiogram, providing a powerful tool for customizing job execution.
+- **Extra things**: Job can have extra things done before or after it runs.
+This is useful for things like writing to a log or checking if a user is logged in.
-- **Flexible Exception Handling**: Avoid application crashes due to a single failed job.
-Create custom exception handlers for various error types, enabling more detailed and flexible error handling strategies.
-You can record the error, try the task again, or notify the developers.
+- **Exception Handling**: Don't let your app crash because of one bad job.
+Make your own exceptions for different mistakes.
+You can write down the mistake, do the job again, or tell the programmer.
-- **Full-Time Zone Support**: Let's make time zones less of a headache.
-We can schedule jobs reliably for users in different regions, considering their local time zones.
-With Jobber, it's easy to schedule jobs in any time zone and convert between them.
+- **Time Zones**: Let's not worry about time zones.
+We can make jobs for people in different places.
+With Jobber, you can make a job for any time and change time zones.

 ---